 The novel coronavirus highlighted the ability to provide care when and where it's needed

 “In just one short year, the pandemic has changed the landscape of pediatric healthcare and altered the needs of our kids,” Sabin said.
 “We were able to quickly provide families with resources on managing children’s anxiety and stress, heal kids who still needed critical care in our emergency rooms and address concerns of rising trauma throughout this pandemic.
 As we step into our second year here, we will continue to prioritize mental health.
 It’s more important now than ever before to help children build relationships, communicate about health and develop their ideologies on what wellness really looks like.”

 As COVID-19 changed restrictions on personal protective equipment and in-person care, we ramped up our telemedicine infrastructure, and in April provided more than 2,000 kids in southern Colorado with virtual pediatric care and expertise.
-With a deep bench of pediatric infectious diseases experts, we also provided numerous resources to community providers, including weekly virtual town halls; COVID-19 podcasts, FAQs and patient handouts; drive-thru COVID-19 testing for symptomatic clinic staff, patients and families; as well as assistance with decontaminating N95 masks.
+With a deep bench of pediatric infectious diseases experts, we also provided numerous resources to community providers, including weekly virtual town halls; COVID-19 podcasts and patient handouts; drive-thru COVID-19 testing for symptomatic clinic staff, patients and families; as well as assistance with decontaminating N95 masks.